 The holiday was first celebrated in 1792.
 It is symbolic that this year exactly 300 years have passed since the landing of Columbus.
-People used the date to gain knowledge about the country, performed various patriotic rituals, some attended churches and other events.
+People used the date to gain knowledge about the country and to perform various patriotic rituals, such as attending churches and other events.
 Columbus Day featured processions and parades.

-Years passed, new details of the atrocities committed by the traveler were revealed.
-Native Americans suffered at his hands.
-People were simply expelled from their native land, enslaved, maimed… It is hard to imagine how some survived a terrible time.
+Years passed, and new details of the atrocities committed by the traveler were revealed.
+Native Americans suffered at his hands, as they were expelled from their native land, enslaved, and maimed.
+It is hard to imagine how some survived such a terrible time.

-Despite the fact that for many Columbus is a hero and an explorer who accidentally confused America with India, he increasingly reminds the people of the United States of the genocide against the people.
-Many organizations and individuals filed complaints about the holiday, asking it to be removed or renamed to another one.
-Today, many parts of the country no longer honor Columbus and try not to remember.
+Despite the fact that for many Columbus is a hero and an explorer who mistakenly believed he had reached India, he increasingly reminds people of the United States of the genocide perpetrated against Native Americans.
+Many organizations and individuals have filed complaints about the holiday, asking for it to be removed or renamed.
+Today, many parts of the country no longer honor Columbus and try not to remember him.

 It is curious that:

-- the legend says that Columbus discovered America in a blue shirt, since then many men have worn similar shirts;
+- The legend states that Columbus discovered America in a blue shirt, and since then many men have worn similar shirts.

-- before his death, the researcher asked him to send him on his last journey – to Jerusalem;
+- Before his death, he asked to be sent on his last journey – to Jerusalem

-- Columbus was considered a talented admiral, but historical evidence confirms that he was better able to be known as a tyrant and a cruel slave owner;
+- Columbus was considered a talented admiral, but historical evidence confirms that he was better known as a tyrant and a cruel slave owner.

 How Columbus Day is celebrated

-Teachers, preachers, poets and politicians utilized Columbus Days to achieve knowledge involving patriotism during the 400th wedding in 1892.
-These patriotic rituals were need for loyalty on the country, and celebrating sociable progress.
-Some those who lived in the us celebrate this anniversary on the discovery with their country using church services as well as other activities.
-On the Columbus Morning some towns and urban centers hold specific church companies, parades and large situations.
-Columbus Morning is also often known as Landing Morning or Discoverer’s Morning in The islands.
+Teachers, preachers, poets and politicians used Columbus Day to promote patriotism during the 400th anniversary in 1892.
+These patriotic rituals were seen as a way to demonstrate loyalty to the country, and to celebrate social progress.
+Some parts of the US celebrated the discovery of their country with church services and other activities.
+On Columbus Day, some towns and cities hold special church services, parades and large events.
+Columbus Day is also known as Landing Day or Discoverer’s Day in Hawaii.

-Columbus Day has changed into the celebration involving Italian-American heritage in most places of the us.
-On that occasion Regional associate organized parades and street gatherings featuring vibrant costumes, music, dance and Italian meals.
-The people of these kind of cities and towns observe Columbus Morning to reverence native parents; activities contain pow-wows, conventional dance and lessons concerning Native American culture.
+Columbus Day has become a celebration of Italian-American heritage in many parts of the US.
+On this occasion, local associations organize parades and street parties featuring vibrant costumes, music, dance, and Italian food.
+The people of these cities and towns observe Columbus Day to honor their native ancestors; activities include pow-wows, traditional dance, and lessons about Native American culture.

-In many places in America, Columbus Day is usually a public vacation, but a number of organization and stored are generally opened.
-Columbus Morning celebrated as government holiday.
-Some federal government offices are generally closed.
-Numerous businesses, industrial facilities, shop as well as other works are generally open.
-A number of schools and colleges are generally open, not compulsory in which be sealed.
+In many places in America, Columbus Day is a public holiday; however, some organizations and stores are open.
+Columbus Day is celebrated as a government holiday.
+Some government offices are closed, while many businesses, factories, shops, and other workplaces are open.
+Some schools and colleges are open, though some may be closed.